Which punctuation mark is a full stop (or period)?

-Academic Marker’s short three-lesson course focuses specifically on the correct usage of full stops.
-This first lesson aims to introduce the basics of full stops, explaining the history, purpose and many uses of this punctuation mark.
-Lessons 2 and 3 then take a closer look at the seven functions of full stops as well as the six most important rules to follow if a student wishes to remain grammatical.
-Once these three lessons have been carefully read and understood, you may then wish to both bookmark this course for future reference and unlock our related beginner, intermediate and advanced worksheets to check your understanding.
+Academic Marker’s short three-chapter reader focuses specifically on the correct usage of full stops.
+This first chapter aims to introduce the basics of full stops, explaining the history, purpose and many uses of this punctuation mark.
+Chapters 2 and 3 then take a closer look at the seven functions of full stops as well as the six most important rules to follow if a student wishes to remain grammatical.
+Once these three chapters have been carefully read and understood, you may then wish to both bookmark this reader for future reference and unlock our related beginner, intermediate and advanced worksheets to check your understanding.

 What is a full stop?